borgesmj/borgesmj/en-US/README.md

 I started my learning journey by using online videos and [**FREECODECAMP**](https://www.freecodecamp.org/borgesmj19), eventually earning my first two [**CERTIFICATIONS**](https://github.com/borgesmj/borgesmj/blob/main/en-US/README.md#-certifications).

-Among my projects, my personal web portfolio stands out.
+Among my projects, my [personal web portfolio](https://github.com/borgesmj/borgesmj/blob/main/en-US/README.md#-Technologies-Used-in-My-Web-Portfolio) stands out.
 It started as a simple static HTML and CSS version and evolved into its current form using React, React-Router-DOM, and includes games like Bingo and Memory, a To-Do List, and a Twitter clone.
 With my experience and FrontEnd development skills, I consider myself well-prepared to take on new challenges and projects in the field of technology.

-I am always on the lookout for more projects and exercises to expand my knowledge, so if you have one in mind, don't hesitate to [recommend it](https://github.com/borgesmj/borgesmj/issues/new).
+I am always looking for more projects and exercises to expand my knowledge, so if you have one in mind, don't hesitate to [recommend it](https://github.com/borgesmj/borgesmj/issues/new).

 # 🔝 Top Contributed Repo
 ![GitHub Contributions](https://github-contributor-stats.vercel.app/api?username=borgesmj&limit=5&theme=dark&combine_all_yearly_contributions=true)